Skip to content

 tag-sync verify

-Check that a tag matches
+Check that a version matches

 tag-sync check v1.2.3